carmanaught/workspacebar/README.md

 # WorkspaceBar
+**Note:** I have put together a new extension called [Workspace Buttons](https://github.com/carmanaught/gnome-shell-extension-workspace-buttons/) implementing most of the functionality of this extension and I currently do not intend to continue development on this.

-Gnome Shell Extension for switching workspaces on the panel, forked from [mbokil/workspacebar](mbokil/workspacebar).
+Gnome Shell Extension for switching workspaces on the panel, forked from [mbokil/workspacebar](https://github.com/mbokil/workspacebar).

 This is how the WorkspaceBar looks in action with the current choice of styling.
 This can be changed in the stylesheet.css if desired.